Henry Horner: Political career

 First elected governor in 1932, Horner served during the difficult years of the Great Depression.
 Because of a fiscal crisis in Illinois during his first term in office, he was forced to ask the General Assembly for new tax revenue.
 In 1933, he signed Illinois's first permanent sales tax law into effect with an inaugural rate of 2.0%.
 Horner also signed a bill in 1935 increasing the Illinois sales tax rate to 3.0%.

 Horner's administration was marked by integrity and a strong commitment to both conservative fiscal management and the needs of the indigent and those in state institutions.
 His insistence on stopping graft and keeping state payrolls free of non-working patronage appointees put him at odds with the Democratic political organization of Chicago run by Patrick Nash and Mayor Edward Joseph Kelly.
-They backed a rival candidate in the 1936 primary, whom Horner defeated with the help of a large downstate vote.
+They backed a rival candidate in the 1936 primary, Herman Bundesen, the President of the Chicago Board of Public Health and a well-known physician, who carried Cook County, but whom Horner defeated with the help of a large downstate vote.

 Horner went on to win re-election in November 1936 and was now determined to defeat the Kelly-Nash machine.
 He supported the election of Scott W. Lucas to the Senate in 1938 to succeed retiring incumbent William H. Dieterich, who had proven to be anti-Semitic and somewhat pro-German.

 Later life

-Horner suffered a stroke four days before the November election and spent five months recovering in Florida before returning to Illinois, too late to mount the campaign he had wanted to lead against the re-election of Mayor Kelly.
+Horner suffered a stroke four days before the November 1938 election and spent five months recovering in Florida before returning to Illinois, too late to mount the campaign he had wanted to lead against the re-election of Mayor Kelly.
 Horner's health wavered over the next year until a collapse in the summer of 1940.
 He convalesced in Winnetka and Highland Park, Illinois from June 1940 until his death, in early October.
-Horner was succeeded by Lt.
-Governor John H. Stelle, who had been one of his greatest political enemies.
+Horner was succeeded by his fellow Democrat, Lt.
+Governor John H. Stelle.
 Horner was a member of Temple B'rith Sholom in Springfield, Illinois.